Family Scrapbook

-"Family Scrapbook" is the final episode of the American television series Leave It to Beaver.
-It last aired on ABC on June 20, 1963.
-It was the 39th episode in the show's sixth and final season, and the 234th episode in the complete series.
+"Family Scrapbook" is the series finale of the American television series Leave It to Beaver.
+It is the 39th episode of the sixth season, and the 234th episode overall.
+Written by Joe Connelly and Bob Mosher and directed by series star Hugh Beaumont, the episode originally aired on ABC on June 20, 1963.

 Plot summary

 The episode begins with June finding an old family scrapbook while housecleaning.
 She gathers the family together in the living room to glance through the book.
 Brief highlights from the series are replayed as the Cleavers reminisce over old photographs (which are stills from earlier episodes).
 Ken Osmond as Eddie Haskell, Rusty Stevens as Larry Mondello, Madge Blake as Mrs. Mondello, Pamela Baird as Mary Ellen Rogers, and Sue Randall as Miss Landers are seen in flashbacks from several episodes including "Beaver Gets 'Spelled", "New Neighbors", "My Brother's Girl", "The Shave", "Beaver Runs Away", "Larry Hides Out", "Teacher Comes to Dinner", and "Wally's Election".
-The episode ends with the teenage Cleaver boys playing with a wind-up toy and laughing like children.
-It is in the final episode that the viewer learns how Beaver got his nickname.
+The episode ends with the teenaged Cleaver boys playing with a wind-up toy and laughing like children.
+In this final episode, the viewer learns how Beaver got his nickname.